Graybar: Formation of Graybar

 On December 31, 1920, the supply department of Western Electric was divided by forming operating divisions for general electrical supplies and telephone equipment.
 In 1923, the general supply business opened separate general offices in the newly constructed Pershing Square Building in New York City.

 Scores of electrical supply manufacturers were using the company's distribution network, and business relationships were formed.
 Some of these relationships, such as with General Electric and the Square D Company, are more than a century old and still exist today.
-Having become the largest merchandizer of electrical supplies in the world and close to fifty distributing houses in the United States, the division was incorporated as a separate entity on December 11, 1925 with the name Graybar Electric Company, in honor of Western's original founders, Elisha Gray and Enos Barton.
+Having become the largest merchandizer of electrical supplies in the world and close to fifty distributing houses in the United States, the division was incorporated as a separate entity on December 11, 1925, with the name Graybar Electric Company, in honor of Western's original founders, Elisha Gray and Enos Barton.

-Albert Salt, in the 1920s, was Western Electric's Vice President of purchasing and became responsible for leading Graybar and established Graybar's first New York corporate office on the world's largest office building.
+Albert Salt, in the 1920s, was Western Electric's vice president of purchasing and became responsible for leading Graybar and established Graybar's first New York corporate office in the Graybar Building, the world's largest office building, adjoining Grand Central Terminal.

 On January 1, 1927, Western Electric's holdings in Graybar were transferred to Electric Research Holdings, a Western Electric company.
 In 1928, the Graybar Management Corporation, held by Graybar employees, was created to purchase Graybar from the Western Electric Company.

 Graybar's corporate headquarters were located at the Graybar Building in New York City from 1927 until 1982.

 During the 1930s, the company explored many avenues of income, including a line of appliances and sewing machines under the Graybar brand.
 By 1941 the company's sales volume was more than $100 million, the number of distribution houses had jumped to 86, and there was a corresponding increase in personnel.
 Also that year, the remaining outstanding shares of stock were purchased from Western Electric with a $1 million check signed by Graybar President Frank A. Ketcham.

 When the country entered World War II, Graybar's ingenuity and knowledge of logistics proved to be of immeasurable value in providing war-needed goods.
 Graybar became a vital link between America's manufacturers and America's defense needs.
 Defense-related business continued in the postwar era, with Graybar again aiding the military during the subsequent Korean War and Vietnam War.
 Overall the company enjoyed strong growth in the years following World War II, its momentum not checked until the recession of the mid-1970s, which led to Graybar slashing its workforce by 20%.
 As a result, when economic conditions improved in the 1980s Graybar was unable to gear up quickly enough to meet the rising demand for electrical products.

-The corporate headquarters moved from the Graybar Building in New York City to Clayton, Missouri in 1982.
+The corporate headquarters moved from the Graybar Building in New York City to Clayton, Missouri, in 1982.